Easy Cheesy Tuna Pasta Bake

 adding grated cheese to tuna pasta bake ready for the oven

+• Can I freeze it?
 You can freeze the assembled dish, before it is baked.
 Leave to cool completely first, cover with a layer of cling film and then a layer of foil, label and freeze for up to three months.
-Cook directly from frozen as per instructions.
+Cook directly from frozen.

-This recipe is quite calorific but you CAN make it lighter.
+• Is this recipe Slimming World friendly?
+This recipe is quite calorific but you can make it lighter.
 Replace the butter for a reduced fat spread (such as Flora Light) and use skimmed milk and reduced fat cheese to make the sauce.
+One serving will use some of your allowance for milk and cheese and works out at approximately 4 syns per portion.

 Cheesy Tuna Pasta Bake